IntellSci/intellsci/Services_Github.md

 # SERVICES

-## PROCESS AND QUALITY ANALYSIS AND IMPROVEMENT
+### PROCESS AND QUALITY ANALYSIS AND IMPROVEMENT
   (for social and commercial purposes)

 With large volumes of data available everywhere and fewer experts to study, analyze and interpret them in comprehendible manner is challenging by itself.
-With great passion towards Statistics and knowledge in various industries like textiles, insurance, banking, education and healthcare, we strive to make market research and analysis simpler.
+With great passion towards Statistics and knowledge in various industries like textiles, insurance, banking, education and health care, we strive to make market research and analysis simpler.

 This entrepreneurial freelancing approach coupled with commitment to